Téada

-Téada, an Irish band, plays traditional music.
-Téada is Irish for "strings".
+Téada is an Irish traditional music band.
+The band's name is Irish for "strings".
 The five members of the band are fiddle player Oisín Mac Diarmada, button accordion player Paul Finn, Damien Stenson performs on flute, Seán Mc Elwain switches between the bouzouki and guitar and bodhrán player Tristan Rosenstock.

 In 2001, through an appearance on the Irish television series, Flosc, Téada first came to national attention.
 When their eponymous debut album Téada was released, The Irish Times lauded the band for "keeping the traditional flag flying at full mast," and Scotland's Edinburgh Evening News wrote, "If there is a better new band on the Emerald Isle, they must be very, very good."

 Current members

 Oisín Mac Diarmada

-Oisín is a Clare born but Sligo raised graduate of Trinity College, Dublin in Music Education 1999 All Ireland Fiddle Champion.
+Oisín is a County Clare-born but Sligo-raised graduate of Trinity College, Dublin in Music Education 1999 All Ireland Fiddle Champion.
 He plays the fiddle and with Téada and also works as a fiddle tutor.
 His other skills include lecturing and production work.
 Mac Diarmada has released some solo work, most notably Ar an bhFidil.